 Marylebone / Bar / Restaurant / Cuisine: Eclectic

-Marylebone?s very own home-away-from-Hollywood for London?s rich and famous (both visiting and local) is Chiltern Firehouse.
+Marylebone's very own home-away-from-Hollywood for London's rich and famous (both visiting and local) is Chiltern Firehouse.
 There are few spots in the city where you are more likely to spy famous faces eating and drinking alongside us mere mortals.
-A favourite haunt of Kate Moss, Jay Z and Prime Minister David Cameron, this elite restaurant is located within London?s first ever purpose-build fire stations, an imposing Grade II listed building that still retains much of its gothic Victorian charm, despite the heady opulence of its interior.
+A favourite haunt of Jay Z, David Cameron, Bradley Cooper and Jennifer Lawrence, David Beckham and Noel Gallagher, this elite restaurant is located within London's first ever purpose-build fire stations, an imposing Grade II listed building that still retains much of its gothic Victorian charm, despite the heady opulence of its interior.
 Needless to say, advanced reservations are a must.

 The Ivy London

 West End / Bar / Restaurant / Cuisine: British